fernando-mc/redmondpython.com/content/post/first-redmond-python-user-group-meetup.md

 2. The general structure of our meetup consists of the following:

 	i.
-A brief talk or presentation on a python topic by a member/organizer
+A brief talk or presentation on a Python topic by a member/organizer

 	ii.
 Then, for the majority of the night, we break out into groups of relative skill levels to learn Python!